Direct determination of the $^{235}$U to $^{239}$Pu inverse beta decay yield ratio in the power reactor neutrino experiments: Numeric estimates

-The values of the fission fraction parameters in Table~\ref{tab:1} are their averages over five fuel campaigns.
-As follows from the table, the main uncertainty contribution comes from the measured slope $S_n$, but the total uncertainty will be limited by the $\sigma_1/\sigma_9$ estimate even if the slope measurements are improved.
+As it follows from the Table~\ref{tab:1}, the experimental measurement of the normalized slope $S_n$ gives the main contribution to the total resulting uncertainty in the $\sigma_5/\sigma_9$ ratio, while it will be limited by the $\sigma_1/\sigma_9$ estimate if the slope measurements are improved.